theDebbister/wg1-image-creation/README.md

 In this case, it is very important to make a copy of the stimulus folder FROM THE EXPERIMENT (not the one on drive nor the one here)!!
 Some files change during the experiment, and we need to keep those.
 So:
-1. Copy the entire stimuli folder and save it on SwitchDrive in a folder that is clearly named: I.e.
+1. Copy the entire data folder and save it on SwitchDrive in a folder that is clearly named: I.e.
-`stimuli_piloting_[dataset title]_participant_id_1_to_10`.
+`data_piloting_[dataset title]_participant_id_1_to_10`.
 2. Now, go back to the original stimuli files and make the necessary changes and regenerate the images again.
-3. Go to the copy of the old stimulus images and copy this file: `config/stimulus_order_versions ... .csv`.
+3. Go to the copy of the old stimulus images and copy this file: `stimuli.../config/stimulus_order_versions ... .csv`.
 This is the file that contains the information on what stimulus versions have been used for which participant.
 4. Replace the file in the newly created stimuli folder with the old one.